owulveryck/gptslideshow/README.md

-# GoSlideShow
+# gptslideshow

 GoSlideShow is a proof-of-concept (POC) command-line tool written in Go.
 It automates the creation and modification of Google Slides presentations by leveraging Google APIs and OpenAI's language model.
 The goal is to demonstrate how to interact with an AI based on large language models (LLMs) to generate structured content.

 ## Features

-- **Generate Slides from Markdown**: Convert Markdown files into structured Google Slides presentations.
+- **Generate Slides from Markdown or Audio**: Convert Markdown files or audio inputs into structured Google Slides presentations.
 - **Template Support**: Create presentations based on a specified Google Slides template.
 - **OAuth2 Authentication**: Uses Google's OAuth2 for secure API access.
 - **Structured Output**: The model internally uses structured output to organize content effectively.
 For more information, see [Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs).
-- **Audio Input Support**: It is possible to use audio input that is converted via Whisper during a call to OpenAI.
+- **Audio Input Support**: Convert audio input via Whisper during a call to OpenAI.
+- **Image Generation**: Optionally generate images for chapter slides using OpenAI's image generation capabilities.

 ## Demo